 All-in-all, a fat tire bike is an excellent choose for a fat guy.
 However, they’re not all created equal.
 In fact, it may surprise you to know that most fat tire bikes won’t even support a 300lb guy!
 So let’s talk about one that will…

 If you’ve ever been to or heard of a Fat-Tire Race (yes, they exist) then you’ll know all about the advantages these bikes have.
-Mongoose has several different models and their name has become synonymous with fat-tire bikes and there are well known for producing the highest quality bikes at an accessible price point.
+Mongoose has several different models and their name has become synonymous with fat-tire bikes and there are well known for producing some of the highest quality bikes at an accessible price point.

-- 10 gears provide both speed and climbing power whether you want to ride on the street, on the snow, or in the mountains.
+- 7 gears provide both speed and climbing power whether you want to ride on the street, on the snow, or on some mild mountain trails.

-- Framed has a unique frame design that improves rider comfort even when you’re wearing bulky clothing to stay warm.
+- Mongoose has a unique frame design that improves rider comfort even when you’re wearing bulky clothing to stay warm.

 - Last but not least, this bike looks incredible.
 If you’re a fat guy, growing a beard or buying some nice shoes can instantly transform your persona.
 Well, this bike must have done both because it looks awesome!

 The only person who wouldn’t want this bike is somehow who is out of shape and needs to commute a longer distance on their bike.
 However, even then, it would just be a better workout!
 I recognize that fit-tire bikes won’t be for everyone but, if they’re for you, you’ll know!